-This allows lawsuit funding companies to charge very high-interest rates which they need because they sometimes lose their money.
-Sometimes cases are lost and sometimes clients pass away before settlement and the case value decreases substantially.
-Don’t forget, the funding company only gets paid back if your case settles for enough money.
+This allows lawsuit funding companies to charge very high-interest rates which they need to get to offset the times when they lose their money.
+Sometimes cases are lost.
+Sometimes clients pass away before settlement, and the case value decreases substantially.
+Remember, the funding company only gets paid back if your case settles for enough money to pay them back.

 When Can I Borrow Money On My Accident Case?